RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 ### Club Retrieval

-Assuming the values in `inc/country-config.php` have been correctly set (see above), it's possible to to retrieve club data very simply within any template:
+Assuming the values in `inc/country-config.php` have been correctly set (see above), it's possible to to retrieve club data (from your country / community) very simply within any template:

 ```
 <?php